 The NLM states, “Dosages causing toxicity can vary widely as tolerance may develop in patients who use ketamine on a regular basis” or in those who abuse the drug at high doses.
 However, anyone who overdoses on ketamine must be stabilized as quickly as possible through medical intervention and then considered for addiction treatment if they were abusing the drug.
 Because it is also often used as a date rape drug (National Institute on Drug Abuse), the individual should also be checked and treated for any other instance of trauma.

-If you want to learn more about ketamine and the issues it can cause in overdose, as well as the treatment options for this issue, call 800-601-3889.
 If you feel that someone you know has overdosed on the drug, make sure to call 911 right away.